vc27/dnd/5e/Kujo-Kanezane/Kujo-Kanezane.md

 - Personality Trait: Believes that I am the savior of the clan and the link between the old and new ways.
 I will purge my clan of it's greed and lies while re-forging the path its head.
 - Ideal: Our clan is will survive the restructuring of this new era
 - Bond: [Kujō clan](https://en.wikipedia.org/wiki/Kuj%C5%8D_family), [Kitano Tenmangū Shrine](https://en.wikipedia.org/wiki/Kitano_Tenmang%C5%AB)
-- Flaw: My family branch has been scandalized by moving to Beijing for years.
+- Flaw: My family branch has been scandalized by moving to Beijing(Hunan) for years.
 I am now seen as an outsider though my status is still technically recognized.

 # History

 ### Chinese history

 - [Qing dynasty](https://en.wikipedia.org/wiki/Qing_dynasty)
-- Traveled to Beijing China with my parents
+- Traveled to Beijing China(Hunan) with my parents
 - Was trained by my fathers personal assistant in arts of martial warfare and espionage
 - Was trained to fight in simple hand to hand combat as well as Tantos and Shuriken
-- Was taught to speak and act as a Japanese noble
+- Was taught to speak and act as a Japanese(Zou) noble
 - Learned the Mandarin language based on the Beijing dialect
 - Learned the art of the Yanmaodao sword, trained in the form of Qing dynasty
 - My father was well aware of the appearance of his actions, but believed they were necessary to advance the clan in this new era.